solaranamnesis/ottohahn/full-text-english.md

 If, in the first part of my "Primordial Cell" I had tolerated the doctrine, and with resignation accepted that the core of the Earth - and also that knowledge pertaining to the real genesis of our Earth will always be hidden from us - then, at the end of this book, there is now an alternative: the meteorite is that which reveals a distant passage, which no researcher has yet dared.

-With this guide I now continue.
+With this as my guide I now continue.

 I did it, accompanied on the one hand by the sharply pronounced sarcasm of the specialists, and on the other hand cheered up by the earlier results and the now daily support and counsel from the few friends whom I have succeeded in convincing.